graphql/graphql-spec/spec/Section 4 -- Introspection.md

   name: String
   description: String

-  # should be non-null for OBJECT, INTERFACE and TAGGED only, must be null for the others
+  # should be non-null for OBJECT and INTERFACE only, must be null for the others
   fields(includeDeprecated: Boolean = false): [__Field!]

   # should be non-null for OBJECT and INTERFACE only, must be null for the others